 No collateral is held by the Group in respect of bank balances, short term investments or accounts receivable.
-The maximum exposure to credit risk is represented by the carrying value of each financial asset in the Consolidated Statement of Financial Position.
+The maximum exposure to credit risk is represented by the carrying value of each financial asset in the Balance Sheet.

 Liquidity risk